gregorio-project/gregorio/CONTRIBUTING.md

 Python files must output no error when inspected by `pylint`.

+TeX code must use LuaTeX (more than TeX + eTeX + Omega + PDFTeX) primitives as much as possible, and, when not possible, writing code compiling under PlainTeX.

 ### Tests

 When your changes are significant, please provide a test demonstrating the change.
 See [test documentation](tests/).